ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/03-01-reconnaissance/description.md

 The flag corresponds to the three letters (A or P) that correspond to the answers.
 For example, if you would answer P three times: __PPP__.

+Enter these three letters as the first line of your solution file.

 #### 2 Google Dorking

 Info: https://www.freecodecamp.org/news/google-dorking-for-pentesters-a-practical-tutorial/